Ten Anniversaries to Note in 2020

-Anniversaries recall our triumphs, honor our losses, and mark our tragedies.
-Two thousand eighteen witnessed many significant anniversaries: the centennial of the end World War I, the fiftieth anniversary of the Tet Offensive, and the twenty-fifth anniversary of the creation of European Single Market, to name a few.
-Two thousand nineteen will also see anniversaries of many significant events in world history.
+Anniversaries mark the passage of time, recall our triumphs, and honor our losses.
+Two thousand nineteen witnessed many significant anniversaries: the centennial of the signing of the Treaty of Versailles, the seventy-fifth anniversary of D-Day, and the fiftieth anniversary of the moon landing to name a few.
+Two thousand twenty will also see anniversaries of many significant events in history.
 Here are ten to note:

 Diplomacy and International Institutions